 I am about 70% completed in several novels and 80-90% completed in numerous short stories.
 I would like to complete as many of these as I can before the end of 2015.

-Can I contact you if I have a question about your writing and even if I do not have a question for this page?
+Can I contact you if I have a question about your writing and even if I do not have a question on this page?

 Yes, I welcome your communication by sending an email to me.